-Mr. Schoenhard is currently Counsel at Ropes & Gray LLP, where his practice focuses on intellectual property litigation, with an active pro bono practice in the field of veterans affairs.
+Mr. Schoenhard is currently Partner at Ropes & Gray LLP, where his practice focuses on intellectual property litigation, with an active pro bono practice in the field of veterans affairs.
 He has experience in federal district courts across the country, the United States International Trade Commission, the United States Court of Appeals for Veterans Claims, and the United States Court of Appeals for the Federal Circuit.

 Mr. Schoenhard's research focuses on the institutional role of the United States Court of Appeals for the Federal Circuit; the Court's efforts to develop the law in several unique and diverse areas, including patent law, international trade law and veterans affairs; and the Court's relationships with the tribunals it reviews, the regional circuit courts and the Supreme Court of the United States.
 He is frequently asked to speak on patent law, veterans law, and matters relating to practice and procedure at the Federal Circuit and the International Trade Commission.